aplteam/Tatin/docs/Introduction.md

 ## Consumers

-If you're a consumer, you'll use the Tatin client to load, explore, and possibly install packages from one or more Tatin servers.
+If you're a consumer, you'll use the Tatin client to load, explore, and eventually install packages from one or more Tatin servers.

 Note that although you can access a Tatin server with a browser, its real goal is the communication of the `]TATIN` user commands (or the Tatin API functions) with one or more Tatin servers.